morashon/morashon/score/like_am_I_real/readme.txt

 crazy rosegarden plugin bug: no sound until you disable (make None) and re-enable DJ Flange on tracks 3 and 8

 but it sounds so cool we need it!

+you have to enable DJ Flange WHILE THE TRACK IS PLAYING!